sbackus/antifa-witches/README.md

 Move one point from **Antifa** to **Witch** When you cite wiccan lore, values, or tradition, or when you raise a moral objection to a particular antifascist tactic.
 Move one point from **Witch** to **Antifa** When you state a truth about how those fuckers are trying to discount, disdain, or criminalize who you are or who you love.
 Each witch that says "fuck those guys" may also move a point from **Witch** to **Antifa**

+_To bind the spell well every time, let the spell be said in rhyme._

 ## THE END

 If your **antifa** stat ever reaches 6, you've gone too far.
 The feds swoop in, accuse you of terrorism and haul you off to jail.